swyder/BIO609_2016/Hands-on_unix_Part1.md

 ### Using the terminal efficiently

 All the commands you have used recently are stored in the history and can be retrieved to minimize typing.
-TAB completion also avoids typing.
+TAB completion also saves you some typing.

 Command | Description
 ---|------